GIOVRUSSO/Control-Group-Code/Delayed-network-scalability/README.md

 Namely:

 (1) the files 'u.csv' and 'w2.csv' contain the parameters used for the simulations of the Hopfield neural network considered in the above work.
-In particular, 'u.csv' contains the constant inputs and 'w2.csv' contains the weights satisfying the sufficient conditions for scalability given in the work;
+In particular, 'u.csv' contains the constant inputs and 'w2.csv' contains the weights satisfying the sufficient conditions for scalability given in the work.
+Put these files in the same folder together with script 'Neural_network_scalability.m' to enable 'csvread'.

 (2) the script 'Neural_network_scalability.m' simulates the hopfield neural network;